And overall, everything about that site — building it, learning from it, growing it, and eventually selling it — has been an amazing experience.

-I want to tell you about how that process worked for me and, perhaps more importantly, why I decided to go that route.
+I want to tell you about how that process worked for me if you want to buy and sell websites and, perhaps more importantly, why I decided to go that route.

 I also wanted to tell you how to go about buying a site or selling your own site.